Jalvaviel/JalvaAddon/README.md

+# JalvaAddon

+This is an addon for Meteor Client in Minecraft.

 ## Release 0.6 of JalvaAddon

 ### Biome Color Changer:
 - Lets you change the water color, sky color, foliage color and grass color of the biomes in-game.
 - Has a default color config and a biome specific color config.